Ezeilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File-12 ToCreate a script that prints all possible combinations of two letters, except oo.
+File-13 To Write a script that prints a number with two decimal places, followed by a new line.

-Letters are lower cases, from a to z

-One combination per line

-The output should be alpha ordered, starting with aa

-Do not print oo

-Your script file should contain maximum 64 characters
+The number will be stored in the environment variable NUM.